Nikolaj-Georgiev/SirmaAcademyJS/FinalExam/README.md

 The project is structured as follows:

 - **App**: The main component that manages the routing of the application.
-- **Homepage**: The component that visualizes the tournament bracket and all matches.
+- **Home**: The component that visualizes the tournament stages and all matches.
+Click on any match lead to Match Details page.
 - **MatchDetails**: The component for match details, displaying formations and results.
 - **TeamDetails**: The component for team details, including a roster of all players.
-- **PlayerList**: A subcomponent of TeamDetails that displays a list of players.
-- **Player**: A component that displays a single player.
+- **Bracket**: A component displaying bracket view of the final four stages of the tournament

 ## Implementation Algorithm